Blog

 Blonde woman drinks tea out of a mug while curled up in a comfy armchair

-Ginger tea — as well as chews and other ginger products — may offer some relief.
-Ginger has been traditionally used to soothe digestive discomfort and is one of the most common alternative medicines used to treat IBS and other gut health issues.
+Ginger tea, chews, and other ginger products may offer some relief for IBS pain.
+Ginger has traditionally been used to soothe digestive discomfort and is one of the most common alternative medicines to treat IBS and other gut health issues.

-Ginger has been shown to help with nausea, vomiting, pain, and gut motility.
-As such, you may find it helpful in reducing pain, stool changes, and other symptoms associated with IBS.
+Research shows ginger can help with nausea, vomiting, pain, and gut motility.
+As such, it may be helpful in reducing pain, stool changes, and other IBS symptoms.

 Does fasting help with IBS?

 Intermittent fasting, which involves cycling between periods of eating and fasting, has gained popularity for various health benefits.
-However, it’s not for everyone and research on fasting when you have IBS is minimal.
+However, research on fasting when you have IBS is minimal.

 Does drinking water help with IBS?